Why test for CWD?

 • Testing deer and other susceptible species for CWD allows wildlife biologists and animal health officials to get a clearer picture of the prevalence and distribution of the disease across Texas.

-CWD check stations, CWD drop boxes, and appointment scheduling are established in or near each CWD zone.
-Hunters in CWD zones with mandatory sampling are required to take their harvested deer to the check station or drop box designated for that zone.
-Voluntary check stations are also located across the state for hunters desiring to have their deer tested.
-For current information on check stations (including hours and locations), visit the map at the TPWD or Outdoor Annual websites.
+Voluntary check stations are located across the state for hunters desiring to have their deer tested.
+For current information on voluntary check stations (including hours and locations), visit the map at the TPWD or Outdoor Annual websites.
 Call your local TPWD biologist, they will be happy to arrange for testing if you are not in a CWD zone.

-What do I need to bring to the check station to have a deer tested?
+What do I need to bring to the voluntary check station to have a deer tested?

 TPWD staff will collect a tissue sample from the head of the deer for testing purposes.
 The head may be attached to the carcass or separated.
 If you separate the head from the carcass, it is very important to include the first two to three vertebrae to keep the necessary samples intact.
 Place the head in a plastic trash bag and keep it cool (but not frozen) until you get to the station.